 In the summer term of the Reception year we complete an assessment known as the EYFS Profile.
 This assessment is based on what the staff teaching and caring for your child have observed over a period of time.

-An important part of the EYFS Profile is your knowledge about your child’s learning and development, so do share your ‘wow’ moments via the Post-Its in the diaries, for example;
+An important part of the EYFS Profile is your knowledge about your child’s learning and development, so do share your ‘wow’ moments via the online learning journal, for example;

 “When out shopping, Tom said ‘look, that’s a w!’”